pragmatrix/ScanRat/README.md

 - Direct and mutual left recursion as specified in the paper [Left Recursion in Parsing Expression Grammars](http://arxiv.org/pdf/1207.0443v1.pdf).
 - Computation Expressions to conventiently parse sequences (inspired by Sprache's LinQ SelectMany "hack").

-and soon
+and what's missing:

 - RegExp support
 - Source indices must be accessible inside the result generators (define an additional production operator?).

 ## Get Started

-To use ScanRat in Visual Studio, install the [NuGet package](https://www.nuget.org/packages/ScanRat/) or clone this repository and refer the `ScanRat/ScanRat.fsproj` project.
+To use ScanRat in Visual Studio, install the [NuGet package](https://www.nuget.org/packages/ScanRat/) or clone this repository and add the `ScanRat/ScanRat.fsproj` as a reference to your project.

 In your F# source file, add